epruesse/ARB/arb_README_gcc.txt

-ARB will NOT compile with gcc 3.2 yet (and so it won't with SuSE 8.1).

-To compile you'll need to install a different version of gcc.
-Compilation was tested with gcc 2.95.3 and gcc versions higher or equal to gcc 3.3.3
+ARB will compile with several versions of gcc.
+Compilation was tested with gcc 2.95.3 and gcc versions higher or equal to gcc 3.3.3 (for most up-to-date details see the main Makefile).

-If you have a unsupported gcc as system compiler, follow the instructions below to install gcc version 2.95.3 (we install it in /opt/gcc-2.95):
+If you encounter problems compiling ARB (e.g. if Makefile reports a version as not supported or compilation simply does not work) you may want to install a different version of gcc.

+Here a short howto (using gcc.2.95.3 as example):

 - download (i.e.)